thh32/consort/README.md

 By utilising the DADA2 package to conduct amplicon seaquence varient analysis, Consort is able to provide information on both the diversity of each consortium member and its total abundance

 # Installation
-Consort consists of a series of python scripts called from a main bash script, therefore does not require installation as such however a list of depandancies are provided below;
+Consort consists of a series of python and perl scripts called from a main bash script, therefore does not require installation as such however a list of depandancies are provided below;

 ### Python modules
 The following python modules must be installed before running Consort.
 These can simple be installed using the `pip install [module]` command on linux/mac machines